Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local Langlands correspondence via moduli of local shtukas

 \begin{prop} If $\rho\in\Pi(\msf G_{\msf b}^*, \Lbd)$ has supercuspidal Fargues--Scholze $L$-parameter $\phi_\rho^\FS$, then there exists an isomorphism

 of representations of $\msf G_{\msf b_0}^*(K)\times W_{E_\mu}$. \end{prop}

 Finally, we recall the following crucial result relating the cohomology of local shtuka spaces and Fargues--Scholze $L$-parameters.
-Before that, we recall that for any dominant cocharacters $\mu$ for $\msf G$ with reflex field $E_\mu$, the highest weight tilting module $\mcl T_\mu\in\bx{Rep}_\Lbd(\hat{\msf G})$ extends naturally to a representation of $\hat{\msf G}\rtimes W_{E_\mu}$, then we define the extended highest weight tilting module
+Before that, recall that for any dominant cocharacters $\mu$ for $\msf G$ with reflex field $E_\mu$, the highest weight tilting module $\mcl T_\mu\in\bx{Rep}_\Lbd(\hat{\msf G})$ extends naturally to a representation of $\hat{\msf G}\rtimes W_{E_\mu}$, and we define the extended highest weight tilting module

-The isomorphism class of $\LL\mcl T_\mu$ only depends on the $\Gal_K$-orbits of $\mu$; see~\cite[p.~82]{Ham24}.
-Moreover, we recall that the tilting module $\mcl T_\mu$ equals the usual highest weight module (defined by un-normalized parabolic induction) when $\mu$ is minuscule.
+The isomorphism class of $\LL\mcl T_\mu$ only depends on the $\Gal_K$-orbits of $\mu$; see~\cite[\S9.1]{Ham24}.
+Moreover, we recall that the tilting module $\mcl T_\mu$ equals the usual highest weight module (defined by unnormalized parabolic induction) when $\mu$ is minuscule.